Per-client State Visibility with StateView

 // player is part of this client's StateView

-}The client-side will receive either a “On Remove” or “Listen” callback you can listen to, depending on which structure the schema instance is part of.
+}The frontend will receive either an “On Remove” or “Listen” callback, depending on which structure the schema instance is part of.

 Specialized tags with @view(tag: number)